adesikiru/alx-low_level_programming/0x14-bit_manipulation/README.md

 README FOR 0x13-more_singly_linked_lists

-chmod u+x 0-binary_to_uint.c && git add --chmod=+x 0-binary_to_uint.c && git commit -m 'task 0 Advanced Write a function that finds the loop in a linked list.
-0-binary_to_uint.c' && git push git add . && git commit -m 'created readme'
+chmod u+x 0-binary_to_uint.c && git add --chmod=+x 0-binary_to_uint.c && git commit -m 'task 0 a function that converts a binary number to an unsigned int.
+0-binary_to_uint.c' && git push
+git add . && git commit -m 'created readme'